-Your cost of premiums are directly related to your income and family size!
+If you fell into the table in Tip #1, then your cost of premiums are directly related to your income and family size!
 Yup!
 You've probably heard the term "subsidy" in the news in direct relation to your health insurance.
 Well, what they really mean are Advanced Premium Tax Credits.
-That means the federal government uses the amount if income (modified adjusted gross) and the size of your family to estimate a tax credit for you.
+That means the federal government uses the amount of income (modified adjusted gross) and the size of your family to estimate a tax credit for you.
 Rather than making you wait to access those funds until next April, they take that credit, divide it by 12 and pay it to the insurance carrier for you.
 That means it decreases the bill you get for your health insurance every single month.

 Generally, if you make under 138% of the federal poverty level, you would be eligible for state-based Medicaid programs.
 If you fall under 250%, your kids may be eligible for a state-based program, and you would be eligible for a federal program.
 This free money, people!
 TAKE IT!!
-Single moms need all the lift they can get when it comes to cash flow!!
+Self employed folks, especially those just starting out, need all the help they can get when it comes to cash flow!
 To access any of this assistance you must apply either on the federal exchange or on your state exchange.
 You can go to www.healthcare.gov to see where you need to apply.